VFM$^{4}$SDG: Unveiling the Power of VFMs for Single-Domain Generalized Object Detection: Experimental

 We conduct a systematic comparison between the proposed method and a range of representative SDGOD approaches, with the results summarized in Table~\ref{tab:avg}.
 For clarity, the best results are highlighted in bold, while the second-best results among directly comparable methods are underlined.
 The compared methods mainly fall into three categories: (1) methods built upon two-stage detection frameworks, including SDGOD~\cite{wu2022single}, CLIP the Gap~\cite{vidit2023clip}, SRCD~\cite{rao2024srcd}, DivAlign~\cite{danish2024improving}, G-NAS~\cite{wu2024g}, and UFR~\cite{liu2024unbiased}.
 (2) general-purpose DETR-family detectors, including DINO~\cite{zhang2022dino}, Co-DETR~\cite{zong2022detrs}, Frozen-DETR~\cite{fu2024frozen}, and RT-DETR-v4~\cite{liao2025rt}, which distills semantic information from DINOv3; (3) DETR extensions specifically designed for domain-generalized object detection, such as DG-DETR~\cite{hwang2025dg} and SA-DETR~\cite{han2025style}, both of which integrate style perturbation and explicit domain augmentation strategies to increase source-domain diversity and thereby improve adaptation to unseen domains.

-Overall, the proposed method achieves stable and significant performance gains under two different detection frameworks (DINO and Co-DETR), demonstrating strong generality.
+Overall, our method achieves stable and significant performance gains under two different detection frameworks (DINO and Co-DETR), demonstrating strong generality.
 Specifically, compared with the baseline, it attains the largest average improvement under the DINO framework ($\uparrow$8.0\% mAP) and also delivers substantial gains under Co-DETR ($\uparrow$6.6\% mAP), achieving the best overall average performance (50.8\%).
 Relative to the second-best methods, it further improves performance by 5.2\% and 3.4\% under the DINO and Co-DETR frameworks, respectively.
-These results indicate that the proposed approach consistently enhances cross-domain detection robustness and generalization across diverse frameworks.
+These results indicate that our method consistently enhances cross-domain detection robustness and generalization across diverse frameworks.

-\textbf{Results on Daytime-Clear scene.} We evaluate the detection performance of all methods on the source domain.
+\textbf{Results on Daytime-Clear scene.} Specifically, we evaluate the detection performance of all methods on the source domain.
 As shown in Table~\ref{tab:daytime_clear}, DETR-based approaches consistently outperform Faster R-CNN--based methods, indicating that transformer architectures offer superior modeling capacity and representation ability in this setting.
 More importantly, VFM$^{4}$SDG built upon Co-DETR achieves the highest mAP of 71.0\% on the source domain, surpassing the original Co-DETR by 2.9\% and Frozen-DETR by 4.6\%, clearly demonstrating the effectiveness of the introduced visual priors in enhancing detection performance.
 Meanwhile, under the DINO detector, the proposed method also yields stable and substantial gains ($\uparrow$3.3\%) and further outperforms the DINO-based SA-DETR by 3.1\% mAP, highlighting its strong generality and consistent advantages across different DETR architectures.

 \textbf{Cross-domain detection results analysis.} We systematically evaluate the cross-domain generalization performance of the VFM$^{4}$SDG on four unseen target domains (Night-Clear, Daytime-Foggy, Dusk-Rainy, and Night-Rainy), with results reported in Tables~\ref{tab:night_clear}, \ref{tab:daytime_foggy}, \ref{tab:dusk_rainy}, and \ref{tab:night_rainy}.
 Overall, VFM$^{4}$SDG achieves the best or near-best performance across all target domains and consistently delivers significant gains under both DINO- and Co-DETR-based detection frameworks, demonstrating the strong generality of the proposed dual-prior framework across different detectors and complex environments.